Clarice Cliff Primary School

 Our school counsellor is in school every Wednesday and provides a range of emotional and social support for a caseload of children across the school.
 She works closely with the families and staff in order to ensure a consistent approach and build relationships.

-We also employ an independent speech therapist to assess and support our children with speech, language and communication difficulties, and to advise and train staff in delivering interventions for children.
-He comes into school every other Thursday and will work closely with the parents ensuring consistency of approach.
+As part of the Stoke Speaks Out initiative, we have access to a speech therapist who is able to assess and support our children with speech, language and communication difficulties, and to advise and train staff in delivering interventions for children.

 Occupational Therapy and Physiotherapy services are available to assess and/or support children with physical needs.
 By referral to a central hub we can also access a range of health services including Child and Adolescent Mental Health Services (CAMHS), the Mental Health Support Team (MHST) and school nurses.